 Beach vacation with grandparents in Hawaii

-Kauai, Hawaii is a paradise for both young and old, making it one of the best places for a beach vacation with grandparents.
+Kauai, Hawaii is a paradise for both young and old.
+It is truly one of the best places for a beach vacation with grandparents.
 There are over 28 beaches that stretch across this small island, providing a beach experience for everyone in the family.

-Poipu Beach, one of the most popular beaches on the southern tip of the island is known for its shallow cove which is perfect to keep children safe from the current.
+Poipu Beach is known for its shallow cove.
+It is one of the most popular beaches on the southern tip of the island.
+This is perfect for keeping children safe from the current.
 Additionally, there is a playground right there on the beach, giving kids a 2-for-1 special.

 The blue-hued water creates a relaxing atmosphere for those who love to sit beachside and relax.
 And it’s home to sea life, making it a great spot for snorkeling.

 If you prefer not to drive, stay at Koloa Landing Resort.
-Not only do they offer a complimentary shuttle service to the beach, but their accommodations are suites with a full kitchen, making the perfect lodging for the best beach vacation to take with grandparents.
+They offer complimentary shuttle service to the beach.
+Their accommodations are suites with a full kitchen, making the perfect lodging for the best beach vacation to take with grandparents.
 Marquita of Marquita’s Travels

 Known for its beautiful beaches, incredible climate, and laid-back lifestyle, Kihei is the perfect destination for all ages!

-Kihei is a small city located on the southwest side of Maui in Hawaii and attracts visitors from across the globe looking for a beach getaway.
+Kihei is a small city located on the southwest side of Maui in Hawaii.
+It attracts visitors from across the globe looking for a beach getaway.

 The area includes many incredible beaches such as Kamaole Beach II with its golden sand, lined with palm trees.
-The beaches here are so picturesque that you will want to make sure you bring your camera to document all the amazing views!
+The beaches are so picturesque be sure you bring your camera to document the amazing views!

-This is a great beach to visit with grandparents as the water is typically very calm, making it easy for seniors to get in and out of the water.
+This is a great beach to visit with grandparents as the water is typically very calm.
+This makes it easy for seniors to get in and out of the water.
 The water temperature is very pleasant and the walk to the beach is a short 30-40 meters from the road.

 While much of Kihei has sidewalks and is accessible for those in a wheelchair, the short track down to the beach is on the sand and isn’t easy for those with mobility issues.

-From boat cruises, watching the sunrise from the top of Haleakala, the nearby volcano, lounging at the beach, and poking your head into the local galleries and shops, there are activities for the whole family in Kihei.
+From boat cruises, watching the sunrise from the top of Haleakala, the nearby volcano, lounging at the beach, and poking your head into the local galleries and shops, there are so many things to do in Kihei for the whole family.
 Luke & Roxanne of Wild About BC

 When grandparents are coming along, the perfect spot for a beach vacation is Oahu, Hawai’i.
-Waikiki Beach on Oahu is particularly friendly for all ages due to its easy beach access, and various restaurants, shops, and activities all located right along the edge of the sand.
+Waikiki Beach on Oahu is particularly friendly for all ages due to its easy beach access.
+Various restaurants, shops, and activities are all located along the edge of the sand.

 The beach itself has several rental stands offering beach chairs and umbrellas, outrigger canoe rides, surf lessons, snorkeling, and the perfect sunset view.
 Beachside restaurants are numerous and include Duke’s, Orchid’s, Beachhouse, and Maui Brewing Company.

 Oahu is a very easy island to drive around, allowing you to explore the east shore beaches, botanical gardens with paved walkways, and historical sites like Iolani Palace and Pearl Harbor all on your own time schedule.
 The Waikiki Trolley also offers transportation up and down the beach.
-A trip to Oahu with the whole family is sure to offer plenty to please all ages!
+If you’re planning a trip to Hawaii, Oahu doesn’t disappoint!
 Sierra of Free to Travel Mama

 Cape Cod is well-known for being a great family vacation destination.
 There are plenty of things to do on Cape Cod with kids of all ages!